Ryan Weber: New York Yankees

 On January 14, 2022, Weber signed a minor league contract with the New York Yankees.
 He began the 2022 season with the Scranton/Wilkes-Barre RailRiders, and was promoted to the major leagues on June 16.
 He was designated for assignment on June 17, he elected free agency on June 20 and then resigned a minor league deal on June 22.
-He had his contract selected again on June 29 and was designated for assignment again on July 6.
+He had his contract selected again on June 29 and was designated for assignment again on July 6, after Miguel Castro was activated off of the restricted list.
+On July 8, he again cleared waivers and was assigned outright to Scranton.
 He had his contract selected again on July 14.
-On July 21, he was designated for assignment.
+On July 21, he was designated for assignment, after Domingo Germán was activated off of the injured list.
 He rejected an outright assignment and elected free agency on July 26.
-On July 29, Weber signed a minor league contract with the Yankees.
-He had his contract selected yet again on September 3, 2022.
-On September 16, Weber was designated for assignment.
-On September 19, Weber elected free agency.
-On December 15, Weber resigned with the Yankees on a minor league contract.
+On July 29, Weber re–signed with the Yankees on a minor league contract.
+He had his contract selected yet again on September 3.
+On September 16, Weber was designated for assignment once more.
+On September 19, Weber elected free agency in lieu of an outright assignment.